marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] You have a VPC peering connection between VPCs A and B. They are in the same AWS account, and they do not have overlapping CIDR blocks.
 * [ ] VPC A has peering connections to VPCs B and C. All three VPCs are in the same AWS account, and there are no overlapping CIDR blocks.
 * [x] You have a VPC peering connection between VPC A and VPC B. VPC A also has a VPN connection to a corporate network.
 You use VPC A to extend the peering relationship to exist between VPC B and the corporate network so that traffic from the corporate network can directly access VPC B by using the VPN connection to VPC A.
-> VPC on AWS does not support transitive Peering
+> Edge-to-edge routing is not allowed through a VPN connection.

 8) You have some EC2 instances in a private subnet that need access to an S3 bucket.
 There is a requirement that traffic does not traverse the Internet.
 Which of the following can be used to achieve this?
 * [ ] NAT Gateway